Quezon: Agro-industry

-Quezon is the country's leading producer of coconut products such as desiccated coconut, virgin coconut oil, coconut juice, coconut oil and copra.
+Quezon is the country's leading producer of coconut products such as desiccated coconut, virgin coconut oil, coconut juice, coconut oil, lambanog and copra.
 A large part of the province is covered in coconut plantations.
 Several large companies geared toward processing coconuts have factories in the province.
 This includes companies in Candelaria including Peter Paul Philippine Corporation, Primex Coco Products Inc., Pacific Royal Basic Foods, SuperStar Corporation, and Tongsan Industrial Development Corporation which are focused on processing desiccated coconut and other specialty coconut products.
 Other companies in Lucena like Tantuco Enterprises, and JNJ Oil Industries on the other hand are focused on producing coconut oil and other coconut oil based products like margarine, and lard.
 Because of the coconut industry, copra traders from provinces like Marinduque, Romblon, and Masbate regularly visit the province.

 However, the coconut industry is faced with several threats from cocolisap to the coconut lumber trade.
 When cocolisap posed a huge threat to the coconut industry, the government had to act swiftly with countermeasures aimed at fighting the coconut scaling insect.